OpenTAI/wild-deepfake/README.md

 <p align="center">
 <img src="./ADDNet.png"  alt="ADDNet" title="ADDNet" align="center"></img>
 </p>
-   The network structure of our proposed ADDNet-2D is illustrated in bellow.
-Detailed structures of the three residual blocks used in our ADDNet-2D network are shown in bellow too.
+   The network structure of our proposed ADDNet-2D is illustrated below.
+Detailed structures of the three residual blocks used in our ADDNet-2D network are shown below too.
 These three blocks are also the building blocks of XceptionNet.
 The base network before the "resblock3" is our proposed ADDblock.
-Our ADDNet-3D shares the same ADD block architecture as ADDNet-2D, but having one ADD block for each of the face image in the sequence.
-Therefore, in our setting with face sequence length 𝐿, ADDNet-3D will have 𝐿 ADDblocks, each ADD blocks share the same weights.
-Also different to ADDNet-2D, the classifier network(structure after the ADDblock) of ADDNet-3D is a 3D CNN.
+Our ADDNet-3D shares the same ADD block architecture as ADDNet-2D, but has one ADD block for each of the face images in the sequence.
+Therefore, in our setting with face sequence length 𝐿, ADDNet-3D will have 𝐿 ADDblocks, and each ADD blocks share the same weights.
+Also different from ADDNet-2D, the classifier network(structure after the ADDblock) of ADDNet-3D is a 3D CNN.
 <p align="center">
 <img src="./details.jpg"  alt="details" title="detials" align="center"></img>
 </p>

 ## Expriments
-First, we use pretrained [Resnet-101](https://github.com/tensorflow/models/tree/master/research/slim) to extract features from the images in previous datasets and our dataset.
+First, we use pre-trained [Resnet-101](https://github.com/tensorflow/models/tree/master/research/slim) to extract features from the images in previous datasets and our dataset.
 Then we use the [T-SNE](http://projector.tensorflow.org/) to reduce the dimensionality.
 Red points represent fake faces, green points represent real faces.
-Here is the comparision:
+Here is the comparison:

 <p align="center">
 <img src="./t-sne.PNG"  alt="t-sne" title="t-sne" align="center"></img>